exploring self-realization, sacred personhood, and full humanity

 E. And she does.
-But if you try to tell blinded Mary any of this while she's in high flight, craving the "good life," she's not likely to listen to others' advice, parents or friends.
+But if you try to tell blinded Mary any of this while she's in high flight, craving the "good life," then she's not likely to listen to others' advice, parents or friends.

 K. This reminds me of Karen Carpenter, an incredibly sweet girl who became America's Sweetheart.
 In a BBC documentary of her life, an interviewed girlfriend spoke of Karen's ill-fated marriage: Karen had very traditional aspirations for family and children.
-She wanted that "white picket fence" and glowing fireplace in the living room, those Christmas mornings adorned with kids' presents, and tooth-fairies for tots.
+She wanted so much that "white picket fence" and glowing fireplace in the living room, those Christmas mornings adorned with kids' presents, and tooth-fairies for tots.

 E. It's all very sad because the "white picket fence," the cozy, well-ordered family home, is a wonderful thing.
 But, if "you want it too much," to the exclusion of the better angels of your nature, it won't work out well.
-It has to be the right time with the right person.
+It has to be at the right time and with the right person.